eapearson/just-the-docs/docs/configuration.md

 ---
 layout: default
 title: Configuration
+slug: configuration
 nav_order: 2
 ---

 # Configuration

 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
 {: .fs-6 .fw-300 }

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---

-View this site's [_config.yml](https://github.com/pmarsceill/just-the-docs/tree/master/_config.yml) file as an example.
+View this site's [\_config.yml](https://github.com/pmarsceill/just-the-docs/tree/master/_config.yml) file as an example.

 ## Search enabled